Why Understanding Your Building Contract Matters

 The Housing Industry Association (HIA) Lump Sum Building Contract is the most widely used residential building contract in NSW.
 Buildana uses the HIA contract for all custom home, duplex, and knockdown rebuild projects.

-**Key features:** • Fixed total price (lump sum) — the builder carries the risk of cost increases • Detailed progress payment schedule tied to construction milestones (typically 5–7 stages) • Comprehensive variation clause — all changes must be agreed in writing with a signed variation document before work proceeds • 5-business-day cooling-off period after signing • Statutory warranties automatically incorporated (6 years structural, 2 years non-structural) • Dispute resolution through HIA, then NCAT (NSW Civil and Administrative Tribunal)
+Key features: • Fixed total price (lump sum) — the builder carries the risk of cost increases • Detailed progress payment schedule tied to construction milestones (typically 5–7 stages) • Detailed variation clause — all changes must be agreed in writing with a signed variation document before work proceeds • 5-business-day cooling-off period after signing • Statutory warranties automatically incorporated (6 years structural, 2 years non-structural) • Dispute resolution through HIA, then NCAT (NSW Civil and Administrative Tribunal)

 Progress payment stages (standard HIA): 1.
 Deposit: 5% (or 10% if contract < $20,000) 2.
 Base stage (slab completed): 15–20% 3.
 Frame stage (frame, roof, windows installed): 20% 4.
 Lock-up stage (external cladding, external doors, rough-in complete): 20% 5.
 Fixing stage (internal fit-out, cabinetry, tiling): 20% 6.
 Completion (practical completion): remaining balance (15–20%)

-**Advantages of HIA contract:** ✅ Industry-standard document understood by banks, lawyers, certifiers, and tribunals ✅ Balanced terms — protects both homeowner and builder ✅ Clear variation process with mandatory written documentation ✅ Comprehensive insurance requirements (HBCF, contract works, public liability) ✅ Defects liability period clearly defined ✅ Practical completion process with defect list documentation
+Advantages of HIA contract: ✅ Industry-standard document understood by banks, lawyers, certifiers, and tribunals ✅ Balanced terms — protects both homeowner and builder ✅ Clear variation process with mandatory written documentation ✅ Full insurance requirements (HBCF, contract works, public liability) ✅ Defects liability period clearly defined ✅ Practical completion process with defect list documentation

 Watch points: ⚠️ Check what is included and excluded in the contract — site costs (rock, fill, services), landscaping, driveways, and fencing are often outside the lump sum ⚠️ Review the specification schedule in detail — ensure every fixture, fitting, and finish is nominated with a brand/model, not just an 'allowance' ⚠️ Understand the variation clause — verbal changes are not binding under HIA contracts, everything must be in writing ⚠️ Note the latent conditions clause — unexpected site conditions (rock, contamination, groundwater) may result in legitimate variations